 Some callers worry what a volunteer might think of them for sharing the things they do; other callers worry they have to “prove” they are in pain or crisis.
 Please rest assured that our volunteers practice non-judgmental active listening.
 They will not judge your emotions or experiences.
 Instead they will trust and value your life experience.

 Calls vary in length – sometimes a caller only needs to speak for a few minutes, other callers need a bit longer.
-We do not place time limits on our phone calls.
-But there may be times during your call that the volunteer will need to check one of the other phone lines if it rings.
+There may be times during your call that the volunteer will need to check one of the other phone lines if it rings.
 If that happens, the volunteer will let you know they want to listen more and they’ll be back in a moment.

 Your phone call to our crisis lines will be different than most phone calls.
 You will be doing almost all of the talking.
 During your call, the volunteer might ask a few questions to encourage you to share more.
 But their primary role will be to listen to whatever you want to share.